 Mr. Connick served as District Attorney for Orleans Parish (New Orleans, LA) from 1974 to 2003.
-In 2002, Mr. Connick received from Drug Czar, John P. Walters, the Director's Award for Distinguished Service in recognition of exemplary accomplishment and distinguished service in the fight against illegal drugs.
+In 2002 Mr. Connick received from Drug Czar, John P. Walters, the Director's Award for Distinguished Service, in recognition of exemplary accomplishment and distinguished service in the fight against illegal drugs.
 Mr. Connick has been a director of the Company since 2003.

 Mr. Tomenson was a senior advisor to Integro Ltd., having retired in 2011.
 Mr. Tomenson was Managing Director and Chairman of Client Development of Marsh, Inc. from 1998 until 2004.
 From 1983 to 1998 he was Chairman of FINPRO, the financial/professional services division of Marsh, Inc. Mr. Tomenson is a Trustee of Trinity College School Fund, Inc. He also serves on the Executive Council of Inner-City Scholarship Fund.
-He serves on the board of the Country Club of Florida and on the board of the Misquamicut Club (Watch Hill, RI) and is a board member and Vice-Chairman of the Achievement Centers for Children and Families (Delray Beach, FL).
-Mr. Tomenson holds an Executive Masters Professional Director Certification, the highest level award, from the American College of Corporate Directors, a public company director education and credentialing organization.
+He is a board member and Vice-Chairman of the Achievement Centers for Children and Families (Delray Beach, FL).
+Mr. Tomenson holds an Executive Masters Professional Director Certification, their highest level award, from the American College of Corporate Directors, a public company director education and credentialing organization.
 Mr. Tomenson has been a director of the Company since 1999.

-Mr. Allen is the Founder and President of the American College of Corporate Directors, a public company director education and credentialing organization.
-Mr. Allen also serves as a member of the board of Collectors Universe, (CLCT: NASDAQ), a member of the board of Brooks Automation (BRKS: NASDAQ), and is Lead Director of LKQ Corporation (LKQ:NASDAQ), a Fortune 500 Company.
-Mr. Allen had previously served as Vice-Chairman of the Company from 1990 to 2000 and Chairman from 2000 to 2003.
+Mr. Allen is Chairman and Chief Executive Officer of A.C.
+Allen & Company, Inc., a holding company, and principal of the American College of Corporate Directors, an organization that provides educational and other services to public company directors, chief executive officers and corporate counsel.
+Mr. Allen also serves on the Board of Directors of Brooks Automation (BRKS: Nasdaq) and is Lead Director of LKQ Corporation (LKQ:NASDAQ), a Fortune 500 Company.
+Mr. Allen had previously served as a director of the Company from 1989 until 2003.
+He served as Vice-Chairman of the Company from 1990 to 2000 and Chairman from 2000 to 2003.
 He rejoined the Board as an independent member in 2015.
+Mr. Allen holds an Executive Masters Professional Director Certification from the American College of Corporate Directors.

 Mr. Weinert is an entrepreneur whose current activities are concentrated in commercial real estate, international business development and environmental consulting.
-He served on the Business Advisory Council for the University of Dayton for over 20 years from 1984 until 2005.
+He served on the Business Advisory Council for the University of Dayton from 1984 until 2005.
 From 1973 until 1989, Mr. Weinert held various executive positions in the Finance and Operations groups of Waste Management, Inc. and its subsidiaries, including 6 years as the President of Waste Management International, Inc. Mr. Weinert has been a director of the Company since 1991.

-The information required by Item 405 of Regulation S-K will be set forth in the Proxy Statement of the Company relating to the 2019 Annual Meeting of Stockholders to be held on May 3, 2019 and is incorporated herein by reference.
+The information required by Item 405 of Regulation S-K will be set forth in the Proxy Statement of the Company relating to the 2020 Annual Meeting of Stockholders to be held on May 14, 2020 and is incorporated herein by reference.